gasolin/blog/source/_posts/The-newbies-workflow-on-Mozilla-Gecko-project.md

 $ . ~/.bashrc
 ```

-And do `git cinnarbar download` to get the faster helper.
+And do `git cinnabar download` to get the faster helper.

 Then follow `[Mozilla: A git workflow for Gecko development](https://github.com/glandium/git-cinnabar/wiki/Mozilla:-A-git-workflow-for-Gecko-development) to checkout gecko via git.